Diinmel/BUS5001_21964848_A3/docs/mindmap.md

 Instructors should combine the mind map with a written explanation to help students understand the full picture.

+### 📌 In our scenario:

+The student used the Mind Map feature during the early planning stage of BUS5001 Assignment 3 to understand how Dialogflow CX components are organized.
+It helped visually separate concepts like “Pages” and “Intents,” which were initially confusing in the lecture notes.
+However, since some nodes were too simple or lacked links, the student had to take extra notes to fully understand how elements like “Forms,” “Handlers,” and “Fulfillment” connect and work together.

 ### 📸 Screenshot

 📂 [View full screenshots](https://github.com/Diinmel/BUS5001_21964848_A3/tree/main/screenshots)